julianmak/NEMO-related/docs/compilation_notes/compilation_notes.rst

 While it is fairly straightforward on a supported cluster/supercomputer (e.g. first try following `NOCL ARCHER guide
 <https://nemo-nocl.readthedocs.io/en/latest/work_env/archer.html>`_) it can be a
-bit temperamental on a local machine a range of compatibility issues between compilers and packages can surface.
-The following notes are what I did to get XIOS and NEMO compiling, and will display commands with ``gcc4.9`` compilers (which is my default for other reasons).
+bit temperamental on a local machine to do with compiler compatibilities.
+The following notes are what I did to get XIOS and NEMO compiling and running, and will display commands with ``gcc4.9`` compilers (which is my default for other reasons).
 Extra things that need to be modified for other compilers I have tested will be given accordingly (see the top of the individual pages as to which compilers I have tested the notes with).

-My ``~/.bashrc`` has the following added:
+I added the following to my ``~/.bashrc``:

 .. code-block:: bash